flutter/website/src/development/tools/using-ide/vscode.md

 ---
 title: Developing Flutter apps in an IDE
-description: How to develop a Flutter app in Android Studio or other IntelliJ products.
+description: How to develop a Flutter app in VSCode.
 ---

 <div id="tab-set-install">